pylypeiev/CSharpExtensionMethods/README.md

 ### Dictionary extension methods:
 - [AddIfNotContainsKey](https://github.com/pylypeiev/CSharpExtensionMethods/blob/master/Pylypeiev.Extensions/Collections%20extensions/DictionaryExtensions.cs) - Add an element with provided key to dictionary if this key is not exist yet
 - [AddOrUpdate](https://github.com/pylypeiev/CSharpExtensionMethods/blob/master/Pylypeiev.Extensions/Collections%20extensions/DictionaryExtensions.cs) - Add an element with provided key to dictionary, if this key is exist - update value
+- [ToTuple](https://github.com/pylypeiev/CSharpExtensionMethods/blob/master/Pylypeiev.Extensions/Collections%20extensions/DictionaryExtensions.cs) - Convert this dictionary to list of Tuples, where item1 is key and item2 is a value from this dictionary

 <a name="icollection"></a>